bead.data¶

 Metadata tracking models for provenance and processing history.

-This module provides models for tracking provenance chains and processing history for all bead objects.
-This enables full traceability of data transformations.
+Tracks provenance chains and processing history for full data lineage.

 ProvenanceRecord